-Guidance - How to do it The county child welfare services agency may assign any valid CPS report (abuse, neglect, and/or dependency) to the Investigative Assessment track, if deemed necessary to ensure the safety of the child.
+Protocol - What you must do Guidance - How to do it WHEN TO USE EACH APPROACH The county child welfare services agency may assign any valid CPS report (abuse, neglect, and/or dependency) to the Investigative Assessment See Intake in the NC Child Welfare manual for more information. track, if deemed necessary to ensure the safety of the child.
 The county child welfare services agency may assign any valid CPS report alleging neglect and/or dependency as a Family Assessment except for certain specific neglect cases.

-Protocol - What you must do Guidance - How to do it Protocol - What you must do SWITCHING APPROACHES/TRACKS All decisions to change assessment response tracks must be done with supervisory approval.
+Protocol - What you must do Guidance - How to do it SWITCHING APPROACHES/TRACKS All decisions to change assessment response tracks must be done with supervisory approval.
 Documentation in the record must clearly show why such a decision was made to switch approaches and how it helped ensure the safety of the child.
 A CPS Investigative Assessment may be switched to a Family Assessment response if the report could have been assigned as such if the true situation was known at CPS Intake.
 Any report initially initiated using a Family Assessment response may be switched to an Investigative Assessment if the report should have been assigned as such if the true situation was known at CPS Intake.
-Any instance in which the child's safety cannot be ensured through the Family Assessment response should be staffed with the supervisor for Family Assessment response should be staffed with the supervisor for consideration of switching to the investigative approach.
+Any instance in which the child's safety cannot be ensured through the Family Assessment response should be staffed with the supervisor for consideration of switching to the investigative approach.
 This may be due to lack of parental cooperation or changing circumstances.
 Switching tracks during a CPS Assessment should not be done frequently or without a thorough discussion of the case between the county child welfare worker and the county child welfare supervisor.
 There may be instances during a Family Assessment that require the agency to file a petition with the Juvenile Court to protect the child.
 The agency is not required to switch to an Investigative Assessment in these cases.
 A finding of Child Protective Services Needed would be appropriate to document the safety and risk issues and how those safety and risk issues prevent the child from remaining safely in the home.